Elise Archer

-Elise Nicole Archer (née Nylander; born 25 March 1971) is an Australian lawyer and politician who is currently the 63rd Attorney General of Tasmania.
-She is also Minister for Justice, Corrections, Environment and Parks and the Arts.
+Elise Nicole Archer (née Nylander; born 25 March 1971) is an Australian lawyer and politician.
+She is of Swedish descent.

 She was a Hobart city alderman between 2007 and 2010.
 She unsuccessfully stood as a Liberal Party candidate in the Division of Denison for the 2006 state election.
 She polled 3.2% of the primary vote, fourth on the Liberal ticket.
 She stood for the same seat at the 2010 state election, polling 4.2% of the primary vote and narrowly secured the Liberal Party's second seat in Denison from preferences.
 After being re-elected at the 2014 state election, she was elected Speaker of the Tasmanian House of Assembly.

 On 2 October 2017, Archer resigned as Speaker and was sworn in as Minister for Justice, Corrections, Environment and Parks and the Arts.